hage9998/server-skeleton-typescript/README.md

-# This project focuses on creating a backend server to a shopee project using the Hexagonal architecture and the following tools:
+# This project focuses on creating a backend server skeleton using the Hexagonal architecture and the following tools:
 - Typescript;
 - Node and Express;
 - TypeORM;